-The only positive of this movie is how beautiful each shot is.
+- The only positive of this movie is how beautiful each shot is.
 A more in-depth look peels back the pretty wrapping to reveal the heaping trash compactor beneath.
-The continuity of this film is that there isn’t any continuity.
+The continuity of this film is that there isn’t any.
 Lucasfilm would be better served by either retconning this film or pretending it never happen, much like Star Trek Beyond did with Into Darkness.
 Poor storytelling and horribly-written characters make this movie fall flat.
 The faceplant isn’t complete without the complete dismissal or denial of logic, science, character arc, or what came before.
+This isn’t even mentioning the infusion of ideologies that totally takes you out of the experience.
 In the hopes of subverting expectations, Rian Johnson (the director) crafted elements that broke the canon of the entire Star Wars universe.
-Many have come out in defense of some choices, saying they are explained away in TLJ novel—if it’s not apparent to movie-goers, the people who fund the movie, then it’s a moot point.
+Many have come out in defense of some choices, saying they are explained away in TLJ novel—if it’s not apparent to movie-goers, the people who fund the movie and franchise, then it’s a moot point.
 Not everyone who watches the film will go out and buy the novel, so the excuse is just that, an excuse.

 The Empire Strikes Back: 5/5 (Movie)